How do I apply?

 When will I know if I am accepted?

-Applicants will be informed of their acceptance status by March 10, 2023.
+Applicants will be informed of their acceptance in March.
 Wait-listed applicants will be told of their final status by April 15.

 Will you retain a wait-list?